- Find groups of keywords (keyword niches) that your target customers search with.

 - Read the trade press

-- Look at your site’s existing traffic – what keywords bring the most sales?
+- Look at your site’s existing traffic – which keywords bring the most sales?

 - Use your own market and product knowledge

-- Enter significant keywords into Wordtracker’s lateral research tool
+- Enter significant keywords into Wordtracker’s Related Keywords tool

 Wordtracker's lateral search tool

-(You'll need access to the subscription-only version of Wordtracker - take a free trial here)
+(You'll need access to the subscription-only version of Wordtracker's Keywords subscription tool - take a trial here. )

 Enter a seed word (one will do).
-For example, for business management site thinkingmanagers.com, I might enter management, as shown on the grab below:
+For example, for business management site thinkingmanagers.com, I might enter management.

-In the list, I found a number of interesting new keyword niches that thinkingmanagers.com might target, including these:
+In the list of results, I found a number of interesting new keyword niches that thinkingmanagers.com might target, including these:

 - leadership training